kddubey/cappr/README.md

 Evaluate on more tasks, and understand its relative advantages and disadvantages vs other classification methods.

-- [ ] Re-run COPA demo w/ left-stripped completions
+- [ ] Re-run COPA demo w/ left-stripped completions (there are a few which aren't)
 - [ ] Create a user guide, build a table of results comparing competing approaches on statistical performance, cost, and computation
 - [ ] Make a computational comparison to sampling (**)